 We've listed the top spots for eking out more interest on your savings, depending on your tolerance for risk and the length of time you can tie up your money.
-For deposit accounts, you can check sites such as Bankrate.com and DepositAccounts.com to find top interest rates at banks and credit unions in your area, which may be higher than the nationally available ones listed here.
+For deposit accounts, check sites such as Bankrate.com and DepositAccounts.com to find top interest rates at banks and credit unions in your area, which may be higher than the nationally available ones listed here.

-10 Best Ways to Earn More Interest on Your Savings
+8 Best Ways to Earn More Interest on Your Savings

 For money you can tie up for a few months or more—say, a portion of your emergency fund that you wouldn't need for at least three months, or money earmarked for tuition or retirement income—consider certificates of deposit.
 CDs come with maturities that typically range from three months to five years, with longer maturities offering higher yields.

 If you'd like to put more than $250,000 in CDs, the Certificate of Deposit Account Registry Service (CDARS) offers a convenient way to invest your funds.
 You deal with one participating bank, which sets the rate.
 A deposit-placement service that works with CDARS parcels out chunks of less than $250,000 (leaving wiggle room for accrued interest) to some of about 3,000 participating institutions.

 U.S. savings bonds are another supersafe investment for money you can tie up for a year.
 You can cash in savings bonds after 12 months, but if you redeem them before five years have passed, you forfeit the last three months' worth of interest.

 If you're willing to forgo FDIC insurance, explore ultra-short-term bond funds.
 Some of them suffered heavy losses during the downturn in 2008 and proved to be more risky than expected.
 And as with other bonds and bond funds, when interest rates go up, prices of short-term debt securities go down.
 But because of the bonds' short maturities, substantial losses aren't in the cards.
 Much of your gains will be eaten up if expenses are high, so shop carefully.

-USAA Ultra Short-Term Bond (symbol UUSTX), an ultra-short fund with no sales charge and expenses of 0.6%, is yielding 1.18%.
-Wells Fargo Advantage Ultra Short-Term Income Fund (STADX), which also has no sales charge, is yielding 0.83%, with expenses of 0.73%.Short-Term Bond Funds
+USAA Ultra Short-Term Bond (symbol UUSTX), an ultra-short fund with no sales charge and expenses of 0.58%, is yielding 0.85%.
+Wells Fargo Advantage Ultra Short-Term Income Fund (STADX), which also has no sales charge, is yielding 0.84%, with expenses of 0.74%.Short-Term Bond Funds

 You can earn more than 3% in specialized WorldCurrency CDs from EverBank.
-The CDs, which have maturities of three to 12 months, invest in currencies of foreign markets—a three-month CD invested in the South African rand, for example, recently yielded 3.55% (there's a $10,000 minimum purchase).
+The CDs, which have maturities of three to 12 months, invest in currencies of foreign markets—a three-month CD invested in the South African rand, for example, recently yielded 4.16% (there's a $10,000 minimum purchase).
 The CDs are FDIC-insured against bank failure, but you take on currency risk—you could lose principal if the U.S. dollar rises—so consider putting cash in a few different currencies to hedge against price fluctuations.
-The WorldCurrency Basket CD ($20,000 minimum purchase), with a maturity of three or six months, invests in a mix of three or more currencies.
+The WorldCurrency Basket CDs ($20,000 minimum purchase), with a maturity of three or six months, invest in a mix of three or more currencies.
 The Global Power Shift CD, for example, invests equally in the Australian dollar, Brazilian real, Canadian dollar and Norwegian krone; the three-month CD recently yielded 2.25%.WorldCurrency CDs

-Prosper.com has formalized the process of peer-to-peer lending.
-You can examine the credit quality of loans you purchase and create a diversified portfolio to minimize the risk.
-Although you can invest as little as $25, Ron Suber, Prosper's head of global institutional sales, recommends investing a minimum of $10,000 to create a well-diversified portfolio of at least 400 loans.
+With peer-to-peer lending platform Prosper, you can examine the credit quality of loans you make and create a diversified portfolio to minimize your risk.
+Although you can invest as little as $25, Ron Suber, president of Prosper, recommends investing a minimum of $10,000 to create a well-diversified portfolio of at least 400 loans.
 There are seven loan grades.
-Top-quality AA loans, which Suber equates to Triple-B rated corporate loans, are yielding 5% to 6%; lower-quality loans pay higher rates.
-Residents of 29 states and the District of Columbia can invest in these loans, which have either a three- or five-year term.Peer-to-Peer Lending
+Top-quality AA loans, which Suber equates to triple-B rated corporate loans, are yielding 4% to 5%; lower-quality loans pay higher rates.
+Residents of 30 states and the District of Columbia can invest in these loans, which have either a three- or five-year term.

 All contents © 2014 The Kiplinger Washington Editors